kellyshreeve/predicting-used-car-price/README.md

 # Conclusions and Business Application

+## Conclusions

-**Conclusions:** LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
+LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
 Predictions from this model will offer customers the predicted value of their car within $1,663.83 on average.
 The most important features were predicting price were power, registration year, postal code, and mileage.

+## Business Application

-**Business Application:** Rusty Bargain will be able to implement this model in their app and be confident that customers will receive accurate predictions in about 1 second.
+Rusty Bargain will be able to implement this model in their app and be confident that customers will receive accurate predictions in about 1 second.

+## Future Research

-**Future Research:** With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
+With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
 Additionally, further data cleaning may improve the accuracy of the results.